-"Climate-related financial risks - measurement methodologies," Basel Committee on Banking Supervision Publication, April 2021.
-[CI-4]
+Climate-related financial risks - measurement methodologies (Basel Committee on Banking Supervision Publication, April 2021).
+[CI-7]

-- Describe main issues in identifying and measuring climate-related financial risks. - Identify unique data needs inherent in the climate-related risks and describe candidate methodologies that could be used to analyze these types of data. - Describe current and developing methodologies for measuring climate-related financial risks employed by banks and supervisors. - Compare and contrast climate-measuring methodologies utilized by banks, regulators, and third- party providers. - Identify strengths and weaknesses of the main types of measurement approaches. - Assess gaps and challenges in designing a modelling framework to capture climate-related financial risk.
+- Describe main issues in identifying and measuring climate-related financial risks. - Identify unique data needs inherent in the climate-related risks and describe candidate methodologies that could be used to analyze these types of data. - Describe current and developing methodologies for measuring climate-related financial risks employed by banks and supervisors. - Compare and contrast climate-measuring methodologies utilized by banks, regulators, and third-party providers. - Identify strengths and weaknesses of the main types of measurement approaches. - Assess gaps and challenges in designing a modeling framework to capture climate-related financial risk.

-"Principles for the effective management and supervision of climate-related financial risks," Basel Committee on Banking Supervision Publication, June 2022.
-[CI-5]
+Principles for the effective management and supervision of climate-related financial risks (Basel Committee on Banking Supervision Publication, June 2022).
+[CI-8]

-- Describe the principles for the management of climate-related financial risks related to corporate governance and internal control framework. - Describe the principles for the management of climate-related financial risks related to capital and liquidity adequacy and risk management process. - Describe the principles for the management of climate-related financial risks related to management monitoring and reporting, comprehensive management of credit risk and other risks, and scenario analysis. - Describe the principles for the supervision of climate-related financial risks related to prudential regulatory and supervisory requirements for banks and responsibilities, powers, and functions of supervisors.
+- Describe the principles for managing climate-related financial risks related to corporate governance and internal control framework. - Describe the principles for managing climate-related financial risks related to capital and liquidity adequacy and the risk management process. - Describe the principles for the management of climate-related financial risks related to management, monitoring, and reporting, comprehensive management of credit risk and other risks, and scenario analysis. - Describe the principles for the supervision of climate-related financial risks related to prudential regulatory and supervisory requirements for banks and responsibilities, powers, and functions of supervisors.